 - Fewer eating disorders

-And when you’re running or doing other cardio-focused physical activity, you can even experience improvement in your mood and reduce your likelihood of developing psychological disorders such as depression.
+And when you’re running or doing other cardio-based physical activity, you can even experience improvement in your mood and reduce your likelihood of developing psychological disorders such as depression.

 Ideally, work out every day

 To take full advantage, you need to do more than 30 minutes of daily exercise, but not necessarily a lot more.
 Studies indicate that past a certain point, additional benefits become negligible 1 .